Samsung/tizen-docs/docs/application/design/introduction/styles/iconography.md

 <a name="app-icons"></a>
 ## App Icons

 App icons are important because they visually represent your app on the Home screen.
-App icons must be attractive enough to draw a user’s attention and they have to deliver meaningful information about your apps.
+App icons must be attractive enough to draw a user's attention and they have to deliver meaningful information about your apps.

 <img alt="Example of a Tizen app icon" src="media/01.png" width="390px" margin-right="4px" />